What Is the Birthday Rule for Health Insurance?

 Frequently asked questions

-The birthday rule determines primary and secondary insurance coverage when children are covered under both parents’ insurance policies.
+The birthday rule determines primary and secondary insurance coverage when children have coverage under both parents’ insurance policies.
 The birthday rule says primary coverage comes from the plan of the parent whose birthday comes first in the year.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.